-Watered into pots or open ground with a watering can or hose, and which kill the vine weevil grubs, we supply packs of microscopic worms.
+Vine Weevil nematodes are watered into pots or open ground with a watering can or hose, killing the vine weevil grubs.

 The adult feeds at night on leaves, making unsightly notches around the edges, hiding during the day.
 During the period from June to August you may still be plagued by the adult beetles.
-There is not much you can do about these apart from catch them, and stamp on them.
+We sell a trap for the adults, more details on this here.

 Some gardeners go out at night, and lay out a sheet underneath their most vulnerable shrubs or plants.
 Then they shake the shrub to tip the beetles onto the sheet, gather up the sheet, and dispose of the beetles.
 One tip is to sprinkle a thick layer of grit around plants at risk to deter egg-laying adults.

 Vine Weevil Grubs